jaison247/PI-Vision-Custom-Symbols/tutorials/timeserieschart/README.md

             }
         };
         CS.symbolCatalog.register(defintion);
-    })(window.Coresight);
+    })(window.PIVisualization);
     ```

 1. Next we must include the HighCharts library so that our symbol can use it.
 This code comes from [Highcharts 4.2.3](http://code.highcharts.com/zips/Highcharts-4.2.3.zip).
 Extract the files from the zip and place highcharts.js into `INSTALLATION_FOLDER\Scripts\app\editor\symbols\ext\libraries`.
-This will make Highcharts available to PI Coresight symbols.
+This will make Highcharts available to PI Vision symbols.

 1. In the `init` function, we can now begin to define the chart.
 Highcharts expects to be passed an HTML selector to create the chart.
 We need to give the `div` element a unique id and then create the chart.
 Below we are using JavaScript to create a unique id for the `div` element.